AT A GLANCE

 Any print queries or issues logged with the University’s helpdesk are automatically forwarded to Fuji Xerox support staff, who promptly sort the issue out and respond appropriately.
 This process places minimal workload on the shoulders of the University’s busy ITS department.

-The ITS department was so impressed that three years ago they moved all of their printing devices over to the Fuji Xerox contract.
+The ITS department was so impressed that three years ago they moved all of their printing devices over to the FUJIFILM Business Innovation contract.
 After years of buying their own printers and supplies and organising maintenance, the simplicity of the all inclusive Fuji Xerox cost-per-page model has proved to be a breath of fresh air.

 Professional print rooms